Cohomogeneity-one $G_2$-Laplacian flow on 7-torus: Hypersymplectic flow of simple type on -torus

 for $ i=1, 2, 3$.
 The principal symbol of the differential operator of the above PDE system is

-Therefore, the system is quasi-linear \emph{parabolic equations of degenerate} type.
-This could easily be seen by the fact that the evolution for $\sum_{i=1}^3 \frac{1}{A_i}\partial_t A_i = \partial_t \log V$ does not involve second derivatives in the spatial direction (see equation \eqref{EqnV}).
+Therefore, the system is a quasi-linear parabolic equation of degenerate type, which simply means the principal symbol is not invertible.
+This could easily be seen by the fact that the evolution for $\sum_{i=1}^3 \frac{1}{A_i}\partial_t A_i = \partial_t \log V$ does not involve second derivatives in the spatial direction (see Equation \eqref{EqnV}).

 An important quantity\footnote{This equals to twice the quantity $|\mathbf{T}|^2$ in \cite{FY}.} is

 The evolution equation for $V$ is rather simple:

 \begin{lemma}